 If all else fails, you can always send a request for information to your hiring party, the general contractor, or even the owner themselves.
 In some states, the GC is required to provide this information if requested.
 In other states, there is a Notice of Commencement required on every project.
 These are either posted on the job site, provided to those who sent a preliminary notice, or are also available upon request.
 A Notice of Commencement will contain all the owner and property information necessary to file a mechanics lien.

 Mistake 1: Not including the full description

 If you’ve read some other articles about lien filing on this website, you may have noticed that we frequently use the term full legal property description.
-That’s because these description can get pretty lengthy, particularly metes and bounds descriptions.
-Forgetting to include the last measurement, or identifying a block, but not the lot contained therein, will prove insufficient as a legal description.
+That’s because these descriptions can get pretty lengthy, particularly metes and bounds descriptions.
+Forgetting to include the last measurement, or identifying a block, but not the lot contained therein will prove insufficient as a legal description.

 Mistake 2: Subdivided property

 Another common mistake is describing a tract of land that has been subdivided.
 This is particularly prevalent when dealing with new residential developments.
 When a property owner is looking to sell a portion of their land, there are legal procedures, zoning requirements, and other hurdles that need to be dealt with to properly subdivide the property.
 You may have correctly identified the larger tract of land, but in order to have an accurate legal property description, you’ll need to get more specific.

 Let’s say you are a material supplier on a job.
 You’ve signed a contract, load up the truck and head over to the address given to you by the contractor.
 When filing your lien claim, you’ve identified the proper street address and managed to get the full legal property description.
 However, where you delivered materials might not be the same place as the property being improved.
 Many times claimants will describe a drop-off location, job site trailer, the GC’s office or shop, or any other offsite location.